DinMo

 How Reverse ETL works?

-There are 5 main components to a reverse ETL:
+There are 5 main components to a Reverse ETL:

 • Source: It refers to the data warehouse (or data lake) where all the data you want to get value from is stored.
 Snowflake, or Google BigQuery are among the most common data warehouses.

-• Models: Data model serves as the representation of your business data, defining the data you want your business teams to have access to.
+• Models: Data model serves as the representation of your data, defining the data you want your business teams to have access to.
 It is generally created and maintained by a data expert user familiar with the data warehouse.
 Once it's set up, everyone can use it easily without having to write any code.

 • Segments: A segment is a subset of the data model.
 For instance, it is possible to create a segment of “users living in Europe” or a segment of “users who spent more than 100€”, from the Customers entity (defined in the model).

-• Syncs: it refers to the process of syncing a segment’s data with a downstream tool on a defined schedule.
+• Syncs: it refers to the machanism of syncing a segment’s data with a downstream tool on a defined schedule.
 You can configure multiple syncs from the same data model to different destinations, ensuring all parts of your business are working off the same source of truth.

 What are Reverse ETL alternatives?

-Moving data can be done in different ways: manual uploads, with custom pipelines or with other platforms such as iPaaS or CDP.
+Moving data can be done in different ways:

 Reverse ETL vs. iPaaS